 REDRESS is engaging with relevant stakeholders in civil society, experts, academics and lawyers, as well as integrating local NGO partner-led consultations and meetings with survivors and victims, and other pertinent groups.

 - In Bangladesh, REDRESS is partnering with Naripokkho, a membership-based women’s activist organisation and the Bangladesh Legal Aid and Services Trust (BLAST), a lawyers-led organisation which aims to make the legal system accessible to the poor and the marginalised through pro-bono work.

 - In Cambodia, we are partnering with Kdei Karuna (KdK), a politically neutral peacebuilding NGO aiming to contribute to sustainable peace efforts in Cambodia.

 - In Chad, REDRESS is partnering with the Association Tchadienne pour la Promotion et la Défense des Droits de l’Homme (ATPDH), the Chadian Association for the Promotion and Defence of Human Rights.

 Preliminary findings of the Study have been released, including preliminary findings on Cambodia and Chad.
 They were presented by GSF in an online side event organised during the 76th Session of the United Nations General Assembly on 27 September 2021.

 Find our full report on Cambodia here.

-Find our summary report on Myanmar here.
+Find our full report on Myanmar here.